 Antipsychotic drugs help regulate the functioning of brain circuits that control thinking, mood, and perception.
 It is not clear exactly how these drugs work, but they usually improve manic episodes quickly.

 The newer antipsychotics usually act quickly and can help you avoid the reckless and impulsive behaviors associated with mania.
 More normal thinking often is restored within a few weeks.

 - olanzapine (Zyprexa)

 Side Effects of Antipsychotic Drugs

 Certain antipsychotic drugs cause significant weight gain and high cholesterol levels, and they may increase the risk of diabetes.
 People considering an antipsychotic for bipolar disorder should be screened for their risk of heart disease, stroke, and diabetes, according to a study published in Diabetes Care.

 Common side effects of antipsychotic medications include:

-Older antipsychotic drugs are also generally not used as a first-line treatment for bipolar disorder, and they are less established for treating depressive symptoms or preventing episodes during long-term use.
+Older antipsychotic drugs are generally not used as a first-line treatment for bipolar disorder, and they are less established for treating depressive symptoms or preventing episodes during long-term use.
 However, they may be helpful if a person has troublesome side effects or doesn't respond to the newer drugs.
 Older antipsychotics include chlorpromazine (Thorazine), haloperidol (Haldol), and perphenazine (Trilafon).
 These drugs may cause a serious long-term side effect called tardive dyskinesia, a movement disorder characterized by repetitive, involuntary movement like lip smacking, protruding the tongue, or grimacing.
-Newer atypical antipsychotics also have the potential to cause this side effect, but are thought to have a relatively lower risk than the older conventional antipsychotics.
+Newer atypical antipsychotics also have the potential to cause this side effect, but have a relatively lower risk than the older conventional antipsychotics.